 Fleet Safety International pledges to respect the privacy of all concerned as much as possible.
 Employer will not disclose the circumstances related to an incident of harassment or the names of the parties involved (including the complainant, the person alleged to have committed the harassment, and any witnesses) except where necessary to investigate the incident, to take corrective action, to inform the parties involved in the incident of the results of the investigation and corrective action taken, or as required by law.
-No workers can be penalized, reprimanded or in any way criticized when acting in good faith while following this policy and the supporting procedures for addressing situations involving harassment.
+No workers can be penalized, reprimanded, or criticized when acting in good faith while following this policy and the supporting procedures for addressing harassment situations.
 This harassment prevention policy does not discourage a worker from exercising the worker's right under any other law, including the Alberta Human Rights Act.

-nature:-- Date: February 16, 2022
+Date: February 16, 2022